decred/politeia/politeiawww/cmd/politeiaverify/README.md

 ## Verifying politeiagui bundles

-Any of the file bundles that are available for download in politeiagui can be passed into `politeiaverify` directly.
-These files contain all the data needed to verify the contents.
-Listed below are the different files that can be verified using this tool.
+File bundles that are available for download in politeiagui can be passed directly into `politeiaverify`.
+These files contain everything needed to verify their contents.
+Files accepted by this tool are listed below.

 ```
 Record bundle     : [token]-[version].json